Seven Heavens of Finance and the Open Risk API

 Ultimately we must face the fact that a well functioning financial system needs a sizeable amount of financial engineering technology, which is essentially specialized information technology.
 The main challenge in the above real life example of commercial real estate lending is ensuring that information is acquired, processed, propagated and aggregated in an efficient and validated manner, not necessarily always within the same firm or entity.

 This is primarily a question of standards, formats and protocols for exchanging financial information for risk management purposes.
-Similarly, there is a need to document far more thoroughly the layers of risk modelling that is being done.
-Finally, observability and control are enhanced by ensuring that key data (that are not closed for privacy reasons) are openly accessible.
+Similarly, there is a need to document far more thoroughly the layers of risk modelling that is being performed and used in decision-making.
+Finally, observability and control are enhanced by ensuring that key data (that are not proprietary and ring-fenced for privacy or commercial secrecy reasons) are openly accessible.

 One of the most powerful information technology tools to help with this task is to develop an application programming interface (API) for the communication and documentation of risk data and risk models.
 This is why we are excited about and continue developing the Open Risk API